sequencemedia/react-select-element/README.md

 Invoking `super.incrementActiveIndex()` or `super.decrementActiveIndex()` in the overriding method ensures that existing behaviour remains unchanged, while the additional statements modify the behaviour of the component.

-[An example implementation is available on GitHub.](https://github.com/sequencemedia/React.Select.Element.IO) Clone that repository, install and start the package, then look for the example titled `Select Select Component`.
+[An example implementation is available on GitHub.](https://github.com/sequencemedia/react-select-element-io) Clone that repository, install and start the package, then look for the example titled `Select Select Component`.

 #### 3. `<HiddenSelect />`

-`react-select-element` does not use any `<form />` elements whatsoever.
+`react-select-element` does not use any `<form />` elements.

 You want to compose it into a `<form />`.